 BigTime resides in a Virtual Private Cloud on Amazon Web Services (AWS).
-We only permit HTTP/HTTPS traffic to our web servers through our load balancers.
-Our databases and support systems that do not require web access are not public facing.
-We also rely on AWS Shield and Cloudflare to help block suspicious traffic and denial-of-service attacks.
+We only permit HTTPS traffic to our web servers through our load balancers.
+Our databases and support systems that do not require web access are not public-facing.
+We also rely on AWS Shield, WAF, GuardDuty and Cloudflare to help block suspicious traffic and denial-of-service attacks.

 - Is all client data encrypted?

-All traffic to BigTime is served over https and all server disks are encrypted.
+All traffic to BigTime is served over HTTPS and all datastores are encrypted.
 Our snapshots, image-based backups, and sensitive data within the BigTime database are encrypted as well.

 - How is administrative access to BigTime systems secured?

 Administrative access to BigTime systems is tightly controlled and monitored.
 Selected essential members of the BigTime team have secure remote access capabilities.
 This access relies on multiple layers of authentication.